containers/podman/docs/source/markdown/podman-image-sign.1.md

 configuration files in /etc/containers/registries.d/ for root, or $HOME/.config/containers/registries.d for non-root users.
-When you sign an image, Podman will use those configuration files to determine where to write the signature based on the the name of the originating registry or a default storage value unless overridden with the --directory option.
+When you sign an image, Podman will use those configuration files to determine where to write the signature based on the name of the originating registry or a default storage value unless overridden with the --directory option.
 For example, consider the following configuration file.